alexeypechorin/tibetan-transductive/README.md

 # Transductive Learning for Reading Handwritten Tibetan Manuscripts by Sivan Keret

-This software implements trunsductive learning for unsupervised handwritten character recognition.
+This software implements transductive learning for unsupervised handwritten character recognition.
 It includes:
 - A projective based unsupervised line segmentation algorithm
 - Synthetic text generation and data augmentation for HCR training
 - CRNN implementation for HCR
-- Implementation of three method for transductive learning for HCR: CycleGan, DANN and VAT
+- Implementation of three methods for transductive learning for HCR: CycleGan, DANN and VAT

 The repository also includes a new test set containing 167 transcribed images of \emph{bKa’ gdams gsung ’bum} collection. \
 The software was tested on this collection and shows promising results.